Anit-jha88/django-notes-app/README.md

-# Simple Notes App for DEvops Community
+# Simple Notes App for Devops Community
 This is a simple notes app built with React and Django.

 ## Requirements